Jay O'Brien (ice hockey): Early life

-Career
+Playing career

-Following graduation from Thayer Academy, O'Brien joined the Providence College Friars of the Hockey East in the NCAA.
-As a freshman with the Friars in the 2018–19 season, O'Brien struggled to define a role for himself, struggling through injury he was limited to 25 games, totalling just 2 goals and 5 points.
+Following graduation from Thayer Academy, O'Brien joined the Providence College Friars in the Hockey East of the National Collegiate Athletic Association (NCAA).
+As a freshman with the Friars in the 2018–19 season, O'Brien struggled to define a role for himself, struggling through injury he was limited to 25 games, totalling just two goals and five points.

-Opting to enter the NCAA transfer system and end his tenure with Providence, O'Brien agreed to join Canadian junior team the Penticton Vees of the British Columbia Hockey League (BCHL) for the 2019–20 season.
+Opting to enter the NCAA transfer system and end his tenure with Providence, O'Brien agreed to join Canadian junior team, the Penticton Vees of the British Columbia Hockey League (BCHL), for the 2019–20 season.
 He later agreed to join fellow Hockey East competitor in Boston University for the 2020–21 season prior to his tenure in the BCHL.